AchrafKassioui/Learning-iOS-Dev/README.md

 }
 ```

-## Function overloading
+## Function Overloading

 *23 August 2023*

-In Swift, since it is a strongly typed language, the expected type of a function parameter effectively discriminates that function.
-We can have functions with the same name, but different expected type as argument.
-This allows to execute a different code with the same function signature depending on the type of the passed on parameter.
+In Swift, we can have functions with similar names but different parameters.
+This allows to execute a different code path using the same function, by passing different types of parameters.
 Example:

 ```swift
 extension MyClass {